Our Access Statement

 We also have the tour script available in English Braille.
 Guide dogs are welcomed on board.

-PEOPLE WHO ARE DEAF OR WHO HAVE SOME HEARING LOSS
+PEOPLE WHO ARE HEARING IMPAIRED

-We have tablets available with the Britannia tour in British Sign Language.
+We have tablets available with the Britannia tour in British and American Sign Language.
 We also have a printed version of our English language tour - please request this at the Handset Desk before you step on board Britannia.
 Our audio handsets have adjustable volume control, so you may wish to also take the handset tour.
 We also welcome hearing dogs.

 PEOPLE WITH LEARNING DISABILITIES